 Production began in Building 2, the building right next to the main building in West Reading where the Company's product line now included 30-40 Easter items, Palmer's biggest holiday.

-Christmas items were introduced,
+Christmas items were introduced in 1967,

-Palmer's first venture away from Easter.
+Palmer’s second venture away from Easter.

 A modern 60,000 square foot Distribution Center was built in Berkshire Heights.
 This was where all finished products were stored and shipped from.